 Make sure your shoulders are in a straight line, as well as your hips and your feet.

-The cross hand putting grip works well for both the arc style and the straight back and straight through putting style.
+The cross hand putting grip works well for both the arc style and the straight back straight through putting style.
 Always make sure that you keep your wrists locked, as they should not be bending even in this particular grip.

 Anytime a grip is new, players have a tendency to hold the club with a bit more pressure and force.
 If you can avoid this, you should!